sensu/sensu-docs/content/sensu-go/5.16/api/checks.md

 ### `/checks/:check` (DELETE) {#checkscheck-delete}

-The `/checks/:check` API endpoint provides HTTP DELETE access to delete a check from Sensu, specified by the check `name`.
+The `/checks/:check` API endpoint provides HTTP DELETE access to delete a check from Sensu, specified by the check name.

-### EXAMPLE {#checkscheck-delete-example}
+#### EXAMPLE {#checkscheck-delete-example}

-The following example shows a request to delete the check named `check-cpu`, resulting in a successful `HTTP 204 No Content` response.
+The following example shows a request to delete the check named `check-cpu`, resulting in a successful HTTP `204 No Content` response.

 {{< highlight shell >}}
 curl -X DELETE \